willemclarke/github-profiles/README.md

 Solo project to improve my understanding of React and further improve my TypeScript!

-- use of ant.design components to attempt to try and make the app look bearable
+- Use of ant.design components to attempt to try and make the app look bearable

 - The challenge proposes the following critera: